Florida HOA Document Requirements: What Title Companies Need to Know

 Estoppel Errors

 Florida management companies process enormous volumes of estoppels, especially in South Florida.
 Errors happen.
-Common ones:
+They happen more than you'd think.

 Delinquent Sellers

-Florida has a higher-than-average rate of delinquent HOA accounts, especially in communities that experienced the 2008 foreclosure crisis.
-A seller's estoppel that shows $5,000+ in past-due assessments plus collection attorney fees isn't unusual.
+Florida has a higher-than-average rate of delinquent HOA accounts, especially in communities that got hit hard during the 2008 foreclosure crisis.
+A seller's estoppel showing $5,000 or more in past-due assessments plus collection attorney fees?
+It happens regularly.

-When this happens, the payoff amount at closing can be a shock to the seller.
-If the net proceeds don't cover the HOA payoff, you've got a problem.
+When it does, the payoff amount at closing can blindside the seller.
+If the net proceeds don't cover the HOA payoff, you've got a real problem.
 Surface this early.
+Like, the day you get the estoppel back.

 Assignment of Parking and Storage

-In many Florida condos, parking spaces and storage units are assigned by the association and may not transfer automatically with the unit.
+In many Florida condos, parking spaces and storage units are assigned by the association.
+They don't automatically transfer with the unit.
 The estoppel or resale package should address this, but it's not always clear.
-If the buyer expects a dedicated parking spot, verify it's part of the deal.
+If the buyer expects a dedicated parking spot, verify it's actually part of the deal before you're sitting at the closing table.

 Rental Restrictions

 Florida condo and HOA communities frequently restrict or regulate rentals.
 Some prohibit rentals in the first year of ownership.
-Others cap the percentage of rentals community-wide.
-A few require board approval of all tenants.
+Others cap the percentage of units that can be rented community-wide.
+A few require board approval of every tenant.

 These restrictions directly affect investor buyers and should be flagged during document review.
-A buyer who plans to rent the unit immediately and discovers a one-year rental restriction at closing is going to be unhappy — and may walk.
+A buyer who plans to rent the unit immediately and discovers a one-year rental restriction at closing is going to be furious.
+They may walk.
+And honestly, you can't blame them.

 Best Practices for Florida Closings

-- 1.Check CDD assessments.
-These show up on the tax bill, not the estoppel.
+CDD assessments deserve separate attention because they show up on the tax bill, not the estoppel.
 Make sure they're prorated correctly on the settlement statement.

-- 1.Track management company performance.
-In a state with this much HOA transaction volume, knowing which companies deliver fast and which companies are chronically slow is valuable intelligence.
+Finally, track management company performance.
+In a state with this much HOA transaction volume, knowing which companies deliver fast and which ones are chronically slow is invaluable.
+Keep a list.
+Update it.